tiagofbsantos/bender-friends/README.md

-# bender-friends
+# kitten-generator

-Bender friends - an interactive Progressive Web App with React and Redux for finding bender friends
+An interactive Progressive Web App with React and Redux for generating kittens

 Using :

-- https://jsonplaceholder.typicode.com/users API for generating the bender friends personal data
+- [jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com/) API for generating kittens personal data

-- https://robohash.org/ API for generating bender friends pictures
+- [robohash.org](https://robohash.org/) API for generating kittens pictures

-Created using create-react-app
+- create-react-app

+- React

+- Redux

+- Enzyme and Jest for testing

+- CircleCi for CI/CD

+- tachyons

+You can find more info on this project at [tiagofbsantos.com](https://www.tiagofbsantos.com/)